fryn/html5slider/README.md

 `<script src="slider.js"></script>`

 slider.js renders the sliders using pure CSS gradients and -moz-element().
-Drawing the slider thumb requires only one additional node to be added; this node is hidden and shared by all the sliders.
+Drawing the slider thumb appends only one extra node to the document, and this node is hidden and shared by all the sliders.

 It also provides robust implementions of the value, min, max, and step